keboola/dbt-transformation/README.md

 Clones GIT repository with your DBT project.
 You input path to your repository when you are asked, branch what you want to use (leave blank if you want clone from master branch) and optionally GitHub credentials if repository is private.
 If you are using another GIT service than GitHub or you just want to clone your project manually, just skip this command and clone your project to folder `/data` and rename it `dbt-project`, so your project root will be in path `/data/dbt-project/`.

 ### app:create-workspace
-TODO
+Creates workspace Snowflake workspace for running your DBT transformations.
+You need to enter your Keboola Connection URL (e.g. https://connection.keboola.com), storage API token and name for that workspace.

 ### app:generate-profiles-and-sources
-TODO
+Generated profiles.yml and source file for every bucket in your project with all tables.
+You need to input URL and token like in previous command.
+You need to also provide source name which you are using in you DBT project and name of workspace, you created in previous step.
+All credentials are filled using environment variables, so command also print them for you.
+You have to export them to environment where your dbt will run.

 ### app:run-dbt-command
-Runs `dbt run` with DBT CLI.
+Runs `dbt run` with DBT CLI (don't forget to pass environment variables to docker).
 You can specify which models you want to run or leave blank if you want to run them all.
-You can also use your own local installation of DBT CLI if you want, probably somehow like `dbt run --profiles-dir ./.dbt/profiles.yml` in path `/data/dbt-project/`.
+You can also use your own local installation of DBT CLI if you want, probably somehow like `dbt run --profiles-dir ./profiles.yml` in path `/data/dbt-project/` (in that case you need to have exported environment variables to your local environment).

 ## Development